SerpentBit/ovl/README.md

 OVL is officially supported for the following python versions: 2.7 and 3.4+

-Installation:
+## Installation:

 Using `pip`:
 </br>
 `python -m pip install ovl`

-For a light weight version that does not include the calibration module:
+For a light weight version that does not include the calibration sub-module:
 </br>
 `python -m pip install ovl-light`